Digital Photography Settings – The Best Sony Digital Camera Settings For Beginner Photographers

 AF Drive Speed – Speed of the Auto Focus.

 MENU –> 4 –> AF Drive Speed –> Slow (Results in more in Focus Shots)

 ISO – High ISO is the main cause of Sensor Amplification Noise, especially in dark areas.
 The Sony a77 II Digital Camera’s Native ISO = ISO 100 (No Sensor Amplification = The Lowest Noise).
 There’s no technical advantage to drop below ISO 100.
-Meta uses Auto ISO in Manual Mode, but she limits the Maximum ISO to ISO 400, instead of the factory default of ISO 3200, which she finds way too noisy.
+Meta uses Auto ISO, but she limits the Maximum ISO to ISO 400, instead of the factory default of ISO 3200, which she finds way too noisy.

 Metering Mode – This isn’t always 100% perfect, so you might have to adjust your Exposure Compensation up or down depending on what you are shooting.
 Available Metering Modes are Multi, Center, and Spot.

 MENU –> 5 –> Multi (For Overall Metering Mode)

 MENU –> 5 –> Center (For Center Metering Mode)